cgt3/SearchableGeometries.jl/docs/src/index.md

 SearchableGeometries.jl provides geometric tools for building searchable geometric structures.

-The long-term goal is to support spatial and graph-based search structures such as kd-trees, ball trees, bounding-volume hierarchies, and neighborhood graphs.
+The long-term goal is to support spatial and graph-based search structures such as kd-trees, and bounding-volume hierarchies.
 The current package focuses on the geometric primitives needed to make those search routines possible.

 ## Introduction